 This electronic book (e-book) by Howard Culbertson re-lives the first nine months he and his wife Barbara spent as missionaries to Italy.
 These 5 short chapters plus a Preface and a Postscript are full of stories reflecting on what it means to be a cross-cultural missionary to Italy.
-Originally published in 1976 by Beacon Hill Press of Kansas City with ISBN number 0-8341-0401-6
+Originally published by Beacon Hill Press of Kansas City with ISBN number 0-8341-0401-6

 Our giant cargo liner, the Tuhobic, eased into the harbor at Savona, Italy.
 It was 9 p.m.
 Along with the 50 other passengers, we lined the rail of that Yugoslav freighter to peer across a few hundred yards of dark water at the lights of a city, a foreign city.